lenseswaenen/lenseswaenen.github.io/index.md

 ---
 layout: home
-background: '/img/bg-index.jpg'
+background: '/img/bg-index.png'
 ---

 Welcome!
-I am Joris and I am interested in research at the intersection of machine learning and language.
-I have worked on compositionality and interpretability, and recently became more interested in probabilistic models such as VAEs and Bayesian Deep Learning for text.
-I also like software engineering and hiking.
-Check the [about](about) page to learn more about what I do and have done.

-I occasionally write blogposts.
-You can find them down below.
+I am Lense, a Belgian mathematical engineer.
+Since 2012 I have been employed at [Sioux Technologies](https://www.sioux.eu) in Eindhoven (in the Netherlands), currently being the technology manager on optimization in the [Mathware department](https://www.sioux.eu/competences/mathware/).

+This blog is to host some applied mathematical output of mine.
+Some work related, but mostly not.

+Check the [about](about) page for more info on me.